CP-Violation with Neutrino Disappearance Alone: CP violation in disappearance

 A perfect measurement of a disappearance channel allows for the determination of the coefficients of all three terms, but provides only two constraints on the mixing matrix due to unitarity.
 That is, one can always define away one of the $|U_{\alpha i}|^2$ in terms of the other two by $|U_{\alpha1}|^2+|U_{\alpha2}|^2+|U_{\alpha3}|^2=1$.
-Thus a perfect measurement of the $\nu_e$ disappearance probability can constrain two parameters which, given how we typically parameterize the mixing matrix, the constrained degrees of freedom map onto the parameters $\theta_{13}$ and $\theta_{12}$.
+Thus a perfect measurement of the $\nu_e$ disappearance probability can constrain two parameters which, given how we typically parameterize the mixing matrix, the measurements map onto the parameters $\theta_{13}$ and $\theta_{12}$.
 To date, Daya Bay \cite{DayaBay:2018yms} and RENO \cite{RENO:2016ujo} provide excellent constraints on $\theta_{13}$ while KamLAND \cite{KamLAND:2013rgu}, SNO \cite{SNO:2011hxd}, Super-Kamiokande \cite{Super-Kamiokande:2016yck}, and Borexino \cite{BOREXINO:2018ohr} provide good constraints on $\theta_{12}$.
 In the future JUNO \cite{JUNO:2022mxj} will measure $\theta_{12}$ with excellent precision.
-Thus the $\nu_e$ row is in excellent shape.
+Thus the $\nu_e$ row is or will be in excellent shape.